yguitton/training-material/topics/microbiome/tutorials/mgnify-amplicon-v5.0/tutorial.md

 >
 {: .agenda}

-In this tutorial, we'll cover two different versions:
+In this tutorial, we'll cover four different versions:
-1. Running the workflows using NCBI data (default)
+1. Executing the amplicon workflow using ENA data (default)
-2. Running the workflows using own reads, which requires some minor adjustments
+2. Executing the amplicon workflow using own reads, which requires some minor adjustments

-{% include _includes/cyoa-choices.html option1="NCBI data" option2="Own data" default="NCBI-data" %}
+2. Executing each subworkflow individually using ENA data
+2. Executing each subworkflow individually using own reads

+{% include _includes/cyoa-choices.html option1="Executing the full workflow using ENA data" option2="Executing subworkflows using ENA data" option3="Executing the full workflow using own data" option4="Executing subworkflows using own data" default="Executing the workflow as a whole using ENA data" %}

-# Download datasets and import workflows
+# Download datasets

 Let's begin with creating a history and giving it a suitable name.